endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 four for each to account for differences in readlengths (36, 50, 75, 100).
 The resulting values differ a bit from those computed for SICER.

+The egf both affects which regions become candidate islands and the p-value these regions get.
+However, the small differences between SICER and epic2 do not matter much.

 #### Logical bug

 Since the count for chip_reads and input_reads differ slightly whether or not